morgil/publinx/README.md

 This project is licensed under GPLv3, so please create beautiful things with it.

 #Installation (short)
 publinx is a uWSGI "app".
 Install and configure uWSGI as you like it.
+Install the Python module Flask.
 Point uWSGI to `module=publinx` and `callable=publinx`.

 Copy the config.sample.py to config.py and set the variables.
 The `configfile` is expected to be found inside the `basedir`.